KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Significance:**

-These findings are important for Ganyu players to know as their elemental bursts will deal less damage then they might assume on paper due to the common misconception that Ganyu’s ultimate is not snapcast in nature.
+These findings are important for Ganyu players to know as their Elemental Bursts will deal less damage then they might assume on paper due to the common misconception that Ganyu’s ultimate is not snapcast in nature.
 Along with this due to the fact that the 20% bonus Cryo damage will apply if you Burst off of cooldown further incentivises players to do so.

 ### Ganyu Elemental Burst and charge shots snapshot